What is Kinsta?

 - Very fast page load speeds

-- Free migrations, done by real WordPress experts
+- Free migrations, done by real WordPress experts for Pro Plan and above

 - Free repairs if your site gets hacked